You'll find something to love in Costa Rica

 The body of the yellowfin tuna tapers at both ends (cigar-shaped), and the head is conical.
 The color is dark brownish blue to dark yellow on the back becoming gray or whitish below.
 Identifying tunas can be difficult, especially when yellowfin and bigeye tuna are involved.
 In most cases, the length of the pectoral fins can distinguish each species.

 The yellowfin has pectoral fins which do not extend past the anal fin; while in bigeye, the pectoral fins extend well past the anal fin.
-Tuna which cannot be distinguished by external characteristics can be positively identified by liver characteristics.
-The surface of a yellowfin’s liver is smooth while the liver of the bigeye is striated, containing many with small blood vessels along the trailing edge.
+Liver characteristics can positively identify tuna which cannot be distinguished by external features.
+The surface of a yellowfin’s liver is smooth while the organ of the bigeye is striated, containing many with small blood vessels along the trailing edge.

-Roosterfish or pez gallo are unique to the tropical Pacific.
+Roosterfish or Pez Gallo are unique to the tropical Pacific.
 These fish are found in-shore near the sandy beaches.
 They are the predators of the surf.
 There are two ways to fish from roosters from a boat, those being by trolling live bait, such as horse-eyed jacks, blue runners, bonito, ladyfish, mullet, among other baits, or by casting lures towards the shoreline.
-Both ways are fun and can actually be done imultaneously.
+Both ways are fun and can be done simultaneously.